 Potential Disadvantages of Freight Forwarders

 - In many cases, freight forwarding services are not the owners or operators of the transportation that cargo is being moved on.
-For this reason, their influence in the happenings on board the ship, rail car, truck or airplane are minimal, and their participation in the transportation steps is hands off at best.
+For this reason, their influence on the happenings on board the ship, rail car, truck or airplane are minimal, and their participation in the actual transportation is hands off at best.

 - If you perform all documentation and forwarding, your costs are controllable.
 However, with a freight forwarder there is no way to really know what kind of a service markup the forwarder is adding.
-A company might charge $2,500 for land transportation to a destination.
-However, a freight forwarder can easily state the price as $5,500 and skim the markup off the top.
+A company might charge $2,000 for land transportation to a destination.
+However, a freight forwarder can easily state the price as $4,000 and pocket the profit.

 Do You Need Freight Forwarding?